snakesonaguy/CL_DEVWKS-2225/README.md

         # print(df)
         return(df)
 ```
 This function utilizes the platform data stored in `PLATFORM_DETAILS` to create columns of information, and uses the device names in `DEVICES` to index the columns.
-The data frame will end up looking similar to this:
+The data frame will end up looking similar to this (you can uncomment the the print statement to see your own):

 ```
                          OS Type          Version                           Model           Serial